Maison Perard – La Qualite Au Touquet Depuis 1964

 Nothing needed to this soup, just warm up and enjoy!
 And like all the Perard range available in one portion jars.

-Maison Perard had started work on a mussel soup recipe some years ago (they had sent us a sample, which we had liked but found was perhaps not quite ready) and Anne – Sophie and her team have finally brought this recipe to fruition and just introduced it to their range.
-We tried it and like it, and as far as we know, it is the only mussel soup (veloute de moules to be exact!) available in France or the UK.
+Maison Perard had started work on a mussel soup recipe some years ago, and Anne – Sophie and her team have brought this recipe to fruition and introduced it to their range.
+We tried it, and like it, and as far as we know, it is the only mussel soup (veloute de moules to be exact!) available in France or the UK.

 Like with the other Perard soups, just warm up and enjoy.